Everything You Need to Know About the 21700 Battery

-We like the USB powered NITECORE UMS4.
-We like USB battery chargers for AAA, AA, C, D, 14500, 18650 and 21700 rechargeable batteries, because nearly any USB power source can charge your batteries.
-You can use a USB crank, USB solar charger or the regular A/C USB adapters.
+We like the USB powered Nitecore Ci4.
+It can charge: AAA, AA, C, D, 14500, 18650 and 21700 rechargeable batteries and uses nearly any USB power source to charge your batteries.
+The CI4 can use a USB crank, USB solar charger or the regular A/C USB adapters.

 Where can I buy 21700 batteries?

 There are a number of places.
 Right now Amazon does not have a lot.
 Battery Junction and Nitecore have inventory.